Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

 \subsubsection{Challenges \& gaps}

-\begin{itemize} \item The Exclusive reliance on government issued PIDs for authentication restricts access to EUDIW services. \item The dependence on specific EUDIWPs when using identity services limits user control. \item The reliance on external authorities providing authentic sources makes the EUDIW not a direct single source of authentic identity data. \end{itemize}
+\begin{itemize} \item The Exclusive reliance on government issued PIDs for authentication may potentially restrict access to EUDIW services. \item The dependence on specific EUDIWPs when using identity services undermines user control and ownership, especially if their authority is abused. \item The reliance on external authorities providing authentic sources renders the EUDIW not a direct single source of authentic identity data. \end{itemize}